This blog post will answer the question of how do you clean heavily tarnished silver and also provide more insight into what causes silver to tarnish.

 Silver Polishing Cloths

 Silver polishing cloths are the easiest way to clean tarnished silver, and even prevent tarnish from occurring in the future.
-A silver polishing cloth, like the Champion Silver Polish Cloth, will aid immensely in cleaning.
+A silver cleaning cloth, like the Champion Polishing Cloth, will aid immensely in your quest to remove tarnish from silver.
 It’s so easy — all you have to do is use the polish cloth to rub the heavily tarnished surface and clean the tarnish from your silver.
 After cleaning and buffing, the heavily tarnished pieces will look brand new.

 Professionally Cleaning Silver

 Sometimes, it’s a good option to take your silver to a professional.
 Maybe there’s a family heirloom that’s particularly delicate, and you want an expert to remove the tarnish.
 If your piece is extremely old, fragile, or valuable, like antique silver, you might not want the responsibility of cleaning it and may choose to leave cleaning up to an expert.
-If you decide to use this method, you can contact a local jeweler to remove the tarnish initially, then follow up by using a silver polish cloth as needed.
+If you decide to use this method, you can contact a local jeweler to remove the tarnish initially, then follow up by using the Champion Polishing Cloth as needed.

 How to Store Your Silver

 After you’ve cleaned your silver, you want to make certain it will stay shiny and clean!
 The worst thing to do is allow clean silver to come in contact with harsh chemicals and strong cleaners, like chlorine or bleach.
 Make sure you’re storing it with packaging meant for its sensitive structure.
-Something like rubber bands and newspaper will damage your silver.
-And even though it seems like an easy method of cleaning, you should never put silver in the dishwasher!
-This will also damage it.
+Avoid using rubber bands and newspapers, as they may damage your silver items.

 You’ll want to ensure that your silver pieces are dry before they are stored.
-Use a polishing cloth to wipe the silver completely dry with a clean cloth before putting it away.
 When storing, you should keep silver separate from other metals, like brass or copper.
 Keep silver in a location where it’s only being stored with other silver pieces.